-A ferry trip to Lopez Island starts with a drive north to Anacortes.
-Kenmore Air gets you here in about an hour, which gives you more time to relax into the all-natural beauty whether it’s looking out on the lagoon at Spencer Spit State Park or walking the rocky shoreline of Shark Reef Sanctuary.
+A ferry trip to Lopez Island starts with a long drive north to Anacortes.
+Far faster and convenient, a Kenmore Air floatplane flight from Seattle gets you there in about an hour, which gives you more time to relax into the all-natural beauty whether it’s looking out on the lagoon at Spencer Spit State Park or walking the rocky shoreline of Shark Reef Sanctuary.
+Furthermore, a meal at the serene Ursa Minor is a must for upscale island-sourced fare and a well-appointed wine list.
 It’s no wonder why so many artists and craftspeople are drawn to the seclusion and the simplicity that is found here.
 Don’t be surprised if some of them wave.
 Remember, it’s the Friendly Isle.

 Fly to Lopez Island year-round from either Kenmore Air Harbor or Lake Union, arriving at the pier aboard one of Kenmore Air’s six-seat de Havilland Beavers or eight-seat Otters.
-If you’re seeking something more intimate, the Cessna 180 is a two to three passenger floatplane that is a most economical charter option.
+If you’re seeking something more intimate, the Cessna 180 is a two to three passenger float plane that is a most economical charter flight option.
 Sorry, no complimentary baggage storage on-site.

 From camp sites to cottages to full-fledged resorts, you have a full range of choices when it comes to where you’ll be staying.
 Odlin County Park and Spencer Spit State Park both offer some of the best camping in the state.
 Lopez Farms has sites, too, in addition to cottages.
 But if you’re looking for something less rustic the Lopez Islander Resort and The Edenwild Boutique Inn are a pair of solid choices.